Flatiron-School-Assignments-Projects/dsc-phase-2-project/README-Peninah.md

 ### Data Interpretation
 We interpreted the various findings and visualizations to build a recommendation for a real estate agency.

+## THE FINDINGS
+### 1. The relationship between weather season and sales performance
+Our analysis reveals that there is a significant variation in the volume of sales across the months in year.<br>
+i.)
+January and February starts off the year with low sales of around 1,000 houses per month.<br>
+ii.)
+The volume starts to rise in March, where it is about 1,500 houses.<br>
+iii.)
+From April to July, the volume is about 2,000 houses per month.<br>
+iv.)
+May has the highest volume at above 2,000 houses.<br>
+v.)
+The volume starts to decline to around 1,700 houses in August and 1,500 houses in September.<br>
+vi.)
+There is a slight increase in October, but the price then drops through November and December.

+The distribution of mean sale prices over the months in a year also shows that there are significant differences.<br>
+i.)
+The months of January and February have lower mean prices of between $500,000 and $525,000.<br>
+ii.)
+The mean price from March to August is around $550,000 or higher.
+April has the highest mean price of above $550,000.<br>
+iii.)
+The mean price drops slightly in August and September, rises slightly in October, and then drops again in November and December.<br>

+### 2.

 ### The Data